brycewray/hugo-site/content/posts/2018/09/why-finally-settled-ulysses.md

 <div style="border: 1px solid black; background-color: #ffffcc; padding: 0.5em; line-height: 1.3; margin: 1.5em auto;">

-<strong style="color: #000088;"><span style="font-variant: small-caps;">u p d a t e</span> : March 31, 2019</strong><br />
+<strong style="color: #000088;"><span style="font-variant: small-caps;">u p d a t e</span> : April 7, 2019</strong><br />
 &nbsp;<br />
+As I mentioned a week ago, I'm debating whether to stick with Ulysses when my subscription expires soon, due to some difficulties I&rsquo;ve experienced with its ability to sync with iCloud, to the point of actually losing some content.<br />
+&nbsp;<br />
+<strong>However</strong> . . . because I <em>really</em> don&rsquo;t want to quit using an app which makes writing so enjoyable, I&rsquo;ve been &ldquo;stress-testing&rdquo; it in the last few days, writing a few thousand words&rsquo; worth of WIP content on all three of my Apple devices and then checking back and forth among them in the least &ldquo;careful&rdquo; way I could (so to speak), <em>trying</em> to provoke a glitch; and, throughout, it&rsquo;s been good as gold&mdash;just as it was once before.<br />
+&nbsp;<br />
-Lately, I’ve experienced repeated problems with Ulysses&rsquo;s ability to sync with iCloud, to the point of actually losing content; therefore, I’m now considering discontinuing my Ulysses subscription, which expires soon.
-However that decision goes, I will add a new post to explain it and detail what happened.
+Thus, my decision remains in doubt.
+However it goes, at some point I will add a new post to explain it and detail what happened.
 I&rsquo;ll still leave <strong>this</strong> post active, not only for archival purposes but also because it doesn’t address Ulysses&rsquo;s (or Scrivener&rsquo;s) sync&rsquo;ing functionality one way or the other and, thus, its own points remain valid.

 </div>